 The authority of the supreme magistrate in undertaking war, and the agreement of the orders of the realm, are so necessary for the waging of war that without them a war is said to be unjustly and unlawfully undertaken.

-This authority to undertake war ought not to be employed by the magistrate unless all other remedies have failed, and there is no other way to repel an attack upon his subjects, to avoid and vindicate injustice to them, or to obtain peace and tranquillity in the realm.
+This authority to undertake war ought not to be employed by the magistrate unless all other remedies have failed, and there is no other way to repel an attack upon his subjects, to avoid and vindicate injustice to them, or to obtain peace and tranquillity in the realm. ...

 There are two cases in which even an inferior magistrate without consulting his superior can undertake war.
 The first is when he is assaulted unjustly by another force and defends himself and his subjects against violent invasion.
 The second is when the superior magistrate does not do his duty, or exercises tyranny over his subjects.
+25

-But before undertaking war a magistrate should first check his own judgment and reasoning, and offer prayers to God to arouse and direct the spirit and mind of his subjects and himself to the well-being, utility, and necessity of the church and community, and to avoid all rashness and injustice. . . .
+But before undertaking war a magistrate should first check his own judgment and reasoning, and offer prayers to God to arouse and direct the spirit and mind of his subjects and himself to the well-being, utility, and necessity of the church and community, and to avoid all rashness and injustice. ...

-The necessary preparation for war is the procurement of all that is required for the prosecution of war, together with a declaration of war.
-Things and persons are required for prosecution of the war.
-Necessary things for war are money, arms, supplies, and the removal of goods by which the enemy can be benefited. . . .
-The persons necessary for war are officers and soldiers. . . .
+The necessary preparation for war is the procurement of all that § 17 is required for the prosecution of war, together with a declaration 9 of war.
+Things and persons are required for prosecution of the war. § 18 Necessary things for war are money, arms, supplies, and the removal of goods by which the enemy can be benefited The persons necessary for war are officers and soldiers § 27

-XXXVI THE WAGING OF WAR is the execution by military actions of that which has been legitimately undertaken.
+The waging of war is the execution by military actions of that which has been legitimately undertaken.
 It can be called the conduct or administration of war.

+Military or wealing actions are those that are used to break the the establishment of military discipline, and the inflicting of wartime losses upon the enemy and the avoidance of the same to oneself.

 Military or warlike actions are those that are used to break the forces and strength of the enemy and to attain victory.
+These are

-These are the establishment of military discipline, and the inflicting of wartime losses upon the enemy and the avoidance of the same to oneself.
-Military discipline is the training of the soldier to a hardy and brave life, as established by the leader of the war. . . .
+Military discipline is the training of the soldier to a hardy and brave life, as established by the leader of the war. ...

 The other action of war is the inflicting of losses by soldiers.

-These losses result from the pillaging of enemy lands, the siege of places and towns belonging to the enemy, combat, fire and demolition of villages and fortified places, deaths, captivities, and other similar war-inflicted disasters, miseries, and injuries. . . .
+These losses result from the pillaging of enemy lands, the siege of places and towns belonging to the enemy, combat, fire and demolition of villages and fortified places, deaths, captivities, and other similar war-inflicted disasters, miseries, and injuries. ...

-&lt;sup>25 See Chapters XVIII and XXXVIII.